Jimboli/JavaLol/README.md

 For my PCC Java class.
-I just push to github just in case I need it later sometime.
+I push to github just in case I need it later sometime.